PrincetonUniversity/FOCUS/input.md

   - *case_surface = 0* : **input_surf** (default: 'plasma.boundary')

     This is for general unknotted cases, like stellarator and tokamaks.
 It takes VMEC-like format.
-    Detalis about the format can be seen in [rdsurf.pdf](https://princetonuniversity.github.io/FOCUS/rdsurf.pdf) Here is an example for the rotating ellipse case [plasma.boundary](misc/plasma.boundary)
+    Details about the format can be seen in [rdsurf.pdf](https://princetonuniversity.github.io/FOCUS/rdsurf.pdf) Here is an example for the rotating ellipse case [plasma.boundary](misc/plasma.boundary)
+  - *case_surface = 3* : **input_surf** (default: 'plasma.boundary')

+    This option supports reading a toroidal surface parameterized in Boozer coordinates.
+    The input surface file has additional columns for `Pmnc` and `Pmns`, which define the transformation of toroidal angle from Boozer coordinates to cylindrical coordinates.
+    An example input file can be found at [boozer_ns68_m7n6.boundary](https://github.com/PrincetonUniversity/FOCUS/blob/develop/examples/ciemat_islands/boozer_ns68_m7n6.boundary).

+  - *case_surface = 5* : **input_surf** (default: 'plasma.boundary')

+    This option supports reading surface data from an HDF5 file.
+    It can be used when the surface is not parameterized with Fourier series.
+    Detailed documentation can be found at [PR#92](https://github.com/PrincetonUniversity/FOCUS/pull/92/).

   For more information about preparing FOCUS boundary from VMEC and BNORM, please view [here](notes/Coil_design_codes_benchmark.html).

 * initial coils

   FOCUS also requires the user to provide an initial guess for the coils.
-This is controled by *case_init*.
+This is controlled by *case_init*.

   - *case_init = -1* :  **input_coils** (default: 'coils.example')

     Read the coils data from **coils.example** and fit the coils with Fourier coefficients.
-    The format ofcoils.\* file can be seen in [VMECwiki](https://princetonuniversity.github.io/STELLOPT/MAKEGRID).
+    The format of `coils.*` file can be seen in [VMECwiki](https://princetonuniversity.github.io/STELLOPT/MAKEGRID).
     Here is an example for the rotating ellipse case [coils.ellipse](misc/ellipse.coils)

   - *case_init =  0* : **input_coils** (default: 'example.focus')

-    It contains the control labels for the coils and, depending on the representation chosen, the Fourier harmonics or the coordinates of the splines control points.
+    It contains the control labels for the coils and, depending on the representation chosen, the Fourier harmonics or the coordinates of the spline control points.
     Here is an example for the rotating ellipse case using Fourier representation [ellipse.focus](misc/ellipse.focus) and an example using the spline representation [ellipse.focus](https://github.com/PrincetonUniversity/FOCUS/blob/develop/examples/ellipse_spline/ellipse.focus).

   - *case_init =  1*